AaltoSciComp/scicomp-docs/aalto/windows.rst

 Installing other software
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To install most other software, you need to apply for a workstation
+To install most other software, you need administrator rights.
+These are granted through an application called BeyondTrust.
-admin (``wa``) account.
-Contact your department IT to get the process
+If BeyondTrust is not already installed, open "Start Software Installation - Aalto IT" from the Start Menu.
+Install BeyondTrust from the Installation status tab.
+The computer might require a restart after this.

-started.
+To enable admin rights go back to "Start Software Installation - Aalto IT" and from the application tab install "Enable Admin Rights for Primary User".
+Read and accept the agreement and restart the computer after the installation has been completed.

 Common problems
 ---------------